cmateu/galstreams/README.md

 (plot not shown)

 the plot is made in equatorial coordinates by default, but heliocentric galactic and galactocentric spherical coordinates can also be used.
-For more details on available MWStreams methods see XXX-link-here.
+For more details on available MWStreams methods see [here](#mwstreams-class).

 To overplot the positions of MW globular clusters use:

 	galstreams.plot_globular_clusters(ax)

-There are many options available to customize these plots, to check them out have a look at the MWStreams doc-string.
+There are several options available to customize these plots, to check them out have a look at the MWStreams doc-string.

 ----------

 # The Milky Way Streams Library

-The data for the built-in streams library is stored in the *lib* directory, where four main files are found, depending on which method is used in galstreams.MWStreams to define a stream’s footprint:
+The data for the built-in streams library is stored in the *lib* directory, where four main files are found, depending on which constructor is used in galstreams.MWStreams to define a stream’s footprint:

 - lib_by_pair.dat (input: coordinates of the start and end point)
 - lib_by_pole.dat (input: orbital pole, and optionally center, length and width)
 - lib_by_lonlat_range.dat (input: range of RA/DEC or l/b)
-- lib_by_star.log (input: star list. this is a log file where the format and location of the star list files are set for each defined stream)
+- lib_by_star.log (input: list of star coordinates. this is a log file where the format and location of the star list files are set for each defined stream)

 The following table summarizes the streams included in the library.
 The list of streams is based in the Grillmair & Carlin (2016) review (their Table 4.1) and updated as of 01/Sep/2017.